Kernix13/rural-homestead/livable-sheds-notes.md

 ## 2. (An In Depth Guide To Turning A Shed Into A Tiny Home)[https://thetinylife.com/living-in-a-shed/]

-- Of the three main utilities, water is the simplest because it’s not terribly complicated or pose much risks - cash for the permits and the install, run it to a frost proof hydrant and get your inspections if needed
+- Of the three main utilities, water is the simplest because it's not terribly complicated or pose much risks - cash for the permits and the install, run it to a frost proof hydrant and get your inspections if needed
 - <ins>Because water is so easy to get, you can get it and the bill will provide "proof of residence" for things like the DMV, post office box, etc</ins>
 - **_Get your shed pad graded_**???
 - Connecting Sewer To Your Shed: the biggest hurtle - you could use a composting toilet, you could use a porta potty service, or you could consider getting a septic system installed
-- Once you buy a shed, you’re first going to want to get all your utilities to the site and setup before you do anything.
+- Once you buy a shed, you're first going to want to get all your utilities to the site and setup before you do anything.
 Get your water, power and sewer squared away, get your copies of all the approvals
 - <strong><ins>Converting a shed will cost around $75 per square foot including the cost of the shed</ins></strong>.
 - It could be done more cheaply if you build the shed yourself (_shed companies typically mark up 60% above material cost_).
-- **Solar is a great option** if you can’t get power run to your shed: [Solar Panels For Tiny Houses](https://thetinylife.com/tiny-house-solar/)
+- **Solar is a great option** if you can't get power run to your shed: [Solar Panels For Tiny Houses](https://thetinylife.com/tiny-house-solar/)

 ......................................................................